paybondpaybond

 Post-funding settlement

-After the payee submits evidence and Harbor evaluates the predicate, terminal money movement runs through drive_terminal_settlement in Harbor — only from evidence_submitted state.
+After the payee submits evidence and Paybond evaluates the completion rule, terminal money movement runs only from evidence_submitted state.

 Rail-specific capture timing: